FemputerCodes/euphoria/README-dev.md

 1. Load a new terminal window in VSCode
 2. Run `gcloud init` and select your project
-3. run `gcloud app deploy` to deploy your application
+3. run `gcloud app deploy` to deploy your application or run `npm run deploy`
 4. Run `gcloud app browse` or copy and paste the url to the web browser
 5. Copy the URL to the DialogFlow Console Fulfillment